ChrisRoark/beagle_scraper/README.md

 ### Installing

-No instal OR setup required.
+No install OR setup required.

 1. Download the files
 2. Create a urls.txt file with product category pages to be scraped like this one